 Remember, the bubble you felt was just a result of a deeper problem in the tooth.
 You can release the pressure of the abscess at home, but if you do not go to a dentist to address the root problem of your tooth, the abscess will come back!
 If the infection goes untreated, it can pose a threat to your overall health.
 Normally, a tooth in this condition will require a filling, a root canal, or an extraction of the tooth, all of which need to be performed by a licensed dentist.
 The need for a dental visit causes many people affected by an abscess to search for affordable dental care.

 Affordable dental care can prove to be difficult to find, but it is not impossible.
 Many affordable dental care plans can reduce the cost of dental work substantially.
 Also, many dentists will offer discounts to people who do not have insurance to supply more help to patients in financial need.

-Infection in a tooth is not only painful, but may also cause serious other health problems -- in extreme cases the effects of this infection can be fatal.
+Infection in a tooth is not only painful, but may also cause other serious health problems -- in extreme cases the effects of this infection can be fatal.
 It is imperative not only to treat the abscess on the outside of your tooth, but to get your tooth itself treated as soon as possible.